cyruskazemi/hake2/scratchpad.md

 ## Using common.js

 ### Debug('string')
-The Debug constructor is used to print debugging messages to stderr, and in the future, to a log file.
+The Debug constructor is used to print debugging messages to stderr or a log file.
 It works exclusively in the Node.js environment.
 Debug takes one optional string argument that registers the name of the program the debugger is printing from.
 This is included in the debugger output.

 To include it in other javascript files, you must first use the require function to bring in common.js.
 After it is required, you then create a new instance of Debug.